johro897/lovelace-docker-card/README.md

 - Added Icons for each container -> icon: mdi:home-assistant
 - Added image info (which images used) -> image_version_entity: sensor.docker_home_assistant_image
 - Added Icon for Health status -> health_entity: sensor.docker_home_assistant_health
+- Added possibility to have multiple columns for containers -> columns: 3

+When using columns the card needs to be in a vertical stack with column width equal to columns choosen, improvement needed.

 # Docker Card